Animal STEM for Kids in Kindergarten and Primary

 However, if you have done STEM challenges before, allowing children to work on their own also allows them to create whatever their personal imagination comes up with.

 I have done this STEM for kids at home and at school.
 With my own kids at home, they sat and built for hours on their own.
-I have found that if I leave the STEM activity open ended, like this one, my children will sit and create and keep expanding on their idea – if they are given the time to do so.
+I have found that if I leave the STEM activity open ended, like this one, my children will sit and create and keep expanding on their idea – if they are given the time, and enough materials, to do so.

 Join Hands-On Teaching Ideas